NShahri/React.ReleaseToggle/README.md

 ### backlog
 1. using cookies to get list of features
 2. using query string for list of features
-3. implmenting versioning for features, ie: feature1: '~1.0.2'
+3. implementing versioning for features, ie: feature1: '~1.0.2'
 4. supporting different engine for checking features
 5. server side supporting